 What are Clicky Switches?

-As the name suggests, these are types of switches that generate a clicky sound when clicked and activated.
+As the name suggests, these switches generate a clicky sound when clicked and activated.
 They offer great feedback when typing, so you know everything is working properly from the awesome sounds.

 The sounds of clicky switches help you type accurately as you get the proper clicking sound whenever you click a key on the keyboard.
 While this can be very satisfying during gameplay, the loud, clicky sound is a double-edged sword.
-As such, it can be irritating or distracting to those around you if you work in a public space.
+As such, it can irritate or distract those around you if you work in a public space.

 It is crystal clear that clicky switches are the loudest in the mechanical keyboard range.
 Most typists prefer these noisy and bumpy switches because they increase accuracy.
 That said, they can be for you if you work from home or have a dedicated space without too close proximity to others.